-30 The angel said to her: "Do not be afraid,11 Mary, because you have found favor with God.
-31 Now then, you will conceive in your womb and give birth to a Son, and you shall call His name JESUS.12 32 He will be great, and will be called 'Son of the Most High'; and the Lord God will give Him the throne of His father David,13 33 and He will reign over the house of Jacob14 into the ages; indeed, of His kingdom there will be no end!"15
+30 The angel said to her: "Do not be afraid,3 Mary, because you have found favor with God.
+31 Now then, you will conceive in your womb and give birth to a Son, and you shall call His name JESUS.4 32 He will be great, and will be called

-9 To be the mother of the Messiah was a blessing granted to only one woman in the whole history of this world (see Genesis 3:15).
+1 To be the mother of the Messiah was a blessing granted to only one woman in the whole history of this world (see Genesis 3:15).
 Less than 2% of the Greek manuscripts, of objectively inferior quality, omit 'blessed are you among women' (to be followed by NIV, NASB, LB, TEV, etc.).